epoch-research/epoch-website/_blog/2022-06-27-trends-in-gpu-price-performance.md

 Arguments for including pre-2006 data:

-1. The median group provides the data and somehow got a hold of the estimated FLOPs
+1. The median group provides the data and somehow got a hold of the estimated FLOP/s

 Arguments against including pre-2006 data: